 The reasons for their appearance include:

-What are the symptoms of mouth ulcers?
+What symptoms accompany mouth ulcers?

 But there are common characteristic symptoms of white craters that a person feels:

-• discomfort in the mouth, discomfort;
+• discomfort in the mouth, unpleasant sensations;

-• difficulties during a conversation - a person does not want to open his mouth once again so as not to hurt the sores;
+• difficulties during a conversation - a person does not want to open his mouth again so as not to hurt the sores;

-How to treat a disease in children
+How to treat the disease in children

 How to get rid of them?